marked-gil/goodwill-events/README.md

 #### **Colors & Contrast**
-Using the Contrast Grid from [Eightshapes.com](https://contrast-grid.eightshapes.com/), compliance with the WCAG 2.0 Minimum Contrast were adhered to when mixing and matching the different colors for the project.
+Using the Contrast Grid from [Eightshapes.com](https://contrast-grid.eightshapes.com/), compliance with the WCAG 2.0 Minimum Contrast was adhered to when mixing and matching the different colours for the project.

 * **FOR ALL PAGES (Except Seat Reservation page)**
 ![Colors Contrast Grid for All Pages except Seat Reservation Page](docs/design_choices/color-contrast-general.png)